Information Technology Services (ITS)

 Flawn Academic Center.
 The Flawn Academic Center (FAC), which is open twenty-four hours a day, five days a week during the fall and spring semester, offers flexible study spaces, easy collaboration, and computer access.
 Students and others in the campus community are invited to conduct research, write papers, and use the Internet.

-For instructions on printing in the computer labs, see UTprint Service.
+For instructions on printing at the FAC and other locations on campus, see UTprint Service.

 ID Center.
 The ID Center, located on the first floor of the Flawn Academic Center, is responsible for creating proximity-enabled ID cards and upgrading users’ electronic identification (EID) to allow full access to online services.
 Students must present a driver’s license, passport, or other form of government-issued identification to receive a University ID card.
 To upgrade an EID, students must be at least eighteen years of age or accompanied by a guardian.

-UT Service Desk.
-The UT Service Desk provides a central point of contact for all technical support services.
-Whether the problem is related to e-mail, EID, wireless, or some other technical questions, UT Service Desk consultants are available to provide support and troubleshooting by telephone, e-mail, chat, or on a walk-in basis.
-The UT Service Desk also provides expert consulting for advanced questions.
+Service Desk.
+The Service Desk provides the University community with a centralized point of contact for help with a variety of topics, including questions concerning information technology, business processes, services and applications.
+Whether the problem is related to e-mail, EID, bandwidth allocation, or some other inquiry, the Service Desk provides support and troubleshooting by telephone, e-mail, or on a walk-in basis at the FAC.

 Mailing lists.
 Mailing lists are forums for teaching, collaboration, discussion, entertainment, announcements, and more.
-Messages are sent directly to subscribers and are read with e-mail programs like Outlook or Thunderbird.
-Discussions on mailing lists are usually closed among subscribers.
+Messages are sent directly to subscribers via e-mail.

 Public Internet Access.
-ITS provides the campus community with wireless access to the University's network, UTnet, as well as to the Internet.
-The new "utexas" Wi-Fi network was launched in March 2015, replacing the old network.
-Wireless connectivity is available in most campus buildings.
+ITS provides the campus community with wireless access to the University's network, utexas.
+Wireless connectivity is throughout campus.

 Current students, faculty, staff, and official visitors can get access by logging in using their UT EIDs and passwords.
 Each member of the University community is provided with a defined amount of network bandwidth to use each week.
 Additional bandwidth may be purchased online.